twalker7/e-commerce-pro-13/README.md

 ## Description

-This application is run in node.js and utilizes the Sequelize ORM to interact with the MySQL database
+This is a back-end application that is run in node.js, utilizing the Sequelize ORM to interact with the MySQL database.

 ## Table of Contents